Dry lake: Formation

 Many dry lakes contain shallow water during the rainy season, especially during wet years.
 If the layer of water is thin and is moved around the dry lake bed by wind, an exceedingly hard and smooth surface may develop.
 Thicker layers of water may result in a "cracked-mud" surface and teepee structure desiccation features.
 If there is very little water, dunes can form.

-The Racetrack Playa, located in Death Valley, California, features a geological phenomenon known as "sailing stones" that leave linear "racetrack" imprints as they slowly move across the surface without human or animal intervention.
-These rocks have been recently filmed in motion by the Scripps Institution of Oceanography at UC San Diego and are due to a perfect coincidence of events.
+The Racetrack Playa, located in Death Valley, California, features a geological phenomenon known as "sailing stones" that leave "racetrack" imprints as they slowly move across the surface without human or animal intervention.
+These rocks have been recently filmed in motion by the Scripps Institution of Oceanography at the University of California, San Diego and are due to a perfect coincidence of events.
 First, the playa has to fill with water, which must be deep enough to form floating ice during winter, but still shallow enough that the rocks are exposed.
 When the temperature drops at night, this pond freezes into thin sheets of "windowpane" ice, which then must be thick enough to maintain strength, but thin enough to move freely.
 Finally, when the sun comes out, the ice melts and cracks into floating panels; these are blown across the playa by light winds, propelling the rocks in front of them.
 The stones only move once every two or three years and most tracks last for three or four years.